kgober/SEL810/README.md

 A SEL810 Emulator and related tools, written in C#

 **Emulator**
-The Emulator includes the SEL810 processor, memory, and the Console Teletype paper tape reader and punch.
+The Emulator includes the SEL810 processor, memory, and the Console Teletype (including paper tape reader and punch.)
-The emulator also provides a text-based command interface that provides similar functionality to what can be done using front panel indicators and switches.
+The emulator also provides a text-based command interface that enables and/or simplifies tasks normally requiring use of the front panel indicators and switches.

-The emulator includes a TCP server that will accept a connection on port 8101 from a terminal emulator to be used as the Console Teletype keyboard and printer.
+The emulator includes a TCP server that will accept a connection on port 8101 from a terminal emulator to be used as an alternative Console Teletype keyboard and printer.

-The emulator can connect as a TCP client to device servers that emulate other periphers.
+The emulator can connect as a TCP client to device servers that emulate other peripherals.
 See for example the Tape Server.

 **Tape Server**